suhaskamath2712/E0261_P11/documentation/documentation.md

     - `source`: which consolidated SQL file to read from
     - `queryId`: the Query ID string to locate (e.g., "U1", "O2")
   - Returns: The SQL block text for the requested query, trimmed.
 Throws `IOException` if file cannot be read or queryId not found.
-  - Behavior: Reads the entire consolidated SQL file (absolute paths are configured as constants) and parses the block delimited by header separators containing `-- Query ID: <ID>`.
+  - Behavior: Reads the consolidated SQL file.
+File paths and other runtime parameters are configured in `src/main/resources/config.properties` and accessed at runtime via `com.ac.iisc.FileIO`; you do not need to modify Java sources to change these paths.

 - public static String readOriginalSqlQuery(String queryId) throws IOException
   - Convenience wrapper for `readSqlQuery(SqlSource.ORIGINAL, queryId)`.